 - j.
-Ensuring a system for the completion of risk assessments and method statements is in place, together with a process for bringing to the attention of all Senior/Site Managers and Supervisors, the findings of risk assessments, ensuring the development of safe systems of work; - Carry out regular health and safety inspections of West London Waste's operational sites, with feedback reporting and analysis of any issues identified, to the Operations Manager; - Developing and implementing a system of health and safety audits for the organisation, which should be carried out on an annual basis, with feedback to the Managing Director; - m.
-Developing, with the assistance of the Managing Director, a timebound system for the management and close-out of any audit findings, arising from completed audits: - The ongoing development and implementation of risk assessment-based safe working procedures, in-line with the requirements of the health and safety policy; - The development, implementation and review of risk assessments and any emergency procedures as appropriate for West London Waste's operational sites; - p.
+Ensuring a system for the completion of risk assessments and method statements is in place, together with a process for bringing to the attention of the Operations and Site Manager, as well any other Senior Managers as appropriate, the findings of risk assessments, ensuring the development of safe systems of work, including appropriate information and training; - Carry out regular health and safety inspections of West London Waste's operational sites, with feedback reporting and analysis of any issues identified, to the Operations Manager; - I. Developing and implementing a system of health and safety audits for the organisation, which should be carried out on an annual basis, with feedback to the Managing Director; - m.
+Developing, with the assistance of the Managing Director, a timebound system for the management and close-out of any audit findings, arising from completed audits; - n.
+The ongoing development and implementation of risk assessment-based safe working procedures, in-line with the requirements of the health and safety policy including any occupational health initiatives for the control of the Covid-19 virus, specific to all workplaces and activities under the control of the Organisation; - o.
+The development, implementation and review of risk assessments and any emergency procedures as appropriate for West London Waste's operational sites; - p.
 Providing qualified and competent support of West London Waste, in its role as 'Client' for any construction-related works which are carried out, ensuring the relevant members of West London Waste's Senior and operational management team are supported and advised as required, on compliance issues, as detailed in the requirements of the Construction (Design and Management) Regulations 2015; - q.
 Fulfilling the duty holder position of 'Principal Designer' for all construction projects, falling within the remit of the aforementioned Regulations; - r.
 The completion of any incident investigations on behalf of West London Waste, for accidents, incidents, near misses, cases of occupational ill health or dangerous occurrences, which may occur, involving members of West London Waste's employees, sub-contractors or members of the public, on any of West London Waste's operational sites/workplaces; - s.
 Analysing of accident, incident and injury report data, including near misses, or minor injuries and the compiling of statistical information for both the Managing Director and Operations Manager; - t.
 Notification to the Health and Safety Executive under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, of any reportable injuries, diseases and dangerous occurrences, as required. - u.
-Working with relevant Senior and/or Site Managers, on the health and safety management arrangements, needed, including the completion of specific risk assessments and safe working procedures (including induction) required, for
+Working with relevant Senior and/or Site Managers, on the health and safety management arrangements, needed, including the completion of specific risk assessments and safe working procedures (including induction) required, for the temporary engagement of young persons, for the purposes of work experience etc.

-- the temporary engagement of young persons, for the purposes of work experience etc. - Working with Senior and/or Site Managers in respect of the completion of specific risk assessments, leading to the development of safe systems of work for any pregnant workers or nursing mothers, employed by West London Waste;
+v.
+Working with Senior and/or Site Managers and Chargehands in respect of the completion of specific risk assessments, leading to the development of safe systems of work for any pregnant workers or nursing mothers, employed by West London Waste;